alexbenisch/devcontainer/README.md

 - Check Docker permissions: `docker run hello-world`
 - Try rebuilding: `docker-compose build --no-cache`

+### GPG agent/passphrase issues
+- GPG tools are now installed in the container
+- If using GPG agent forwarding over SSH, you may need to unlock your GPG key on the host before container operations
+- For DevPod: Ensure your GPG agent socket is properly forwarded
+- The `.zshrc` will gracefully skip GPG configuration if tools aren't available

 ### Setup script fails
 - Check internet connectivity in container
 - Verify GitHub is accessible